Croluy/HTB-Setup-Script/README.md

 [^3]: Required if you want to use `-a` flag in order to request data from HTB's APIs.

 # 🧬 Features
-When I start to hack a box I always create a folder named the same as the box at a specific path.
-Next thing I find myself doing is adding the entry with the boxname.htb to /etc/hosts file associated with its IP address.

 - create a directory with the same name as the box you're hacking in the designed path;
 - create a backup of your /etc/hosts file in case you want to preserve its content before the script changes it;
 - add the ip address and host name in /etc/hosts;